-England (KS1) Primary History: unit name, topic name, toolkit callouts Pupils should use a wide vocabulary of everyday historical terms.
-How should we remember Pocahontas?
-L1: How can we find out whether a story is real or imaginary?
+England (KS1) Primary History: unit name, topic name, toolkit callouts Pupils should use a wide How should we remember Pocahontas? vocabulary of everyday L1: How can we find out whether a story is real or imaginary? historical terms.
 L2: What historical evidence will you leave for historians?
 The Great Fire of London L1: What were the problems in London in 1666?
 L2: What happened and how do we know?
 Travel and transport L1: How much did the wheel begin to change lives?
 L2: How much has changed?
 (Transport 'firsts) L3: Did everyone welcome the railways?
 (Timeline of the train) L4: How has the car developed and did everyone benefit?
-Pupils should ask and answer questions, choosing and using parts of stories and other sources to show that they know and understand key features of events.
-How should we remember Pocahontas?
-L1: How can we find out whether a story is real or imaginary?
-Spark, Explain/Explore 1 L2: What historical evidence will you leave for for historians?
-(Making guesses) L3: Do you know the life history of Pocahontas?
-(Pocahontas' life story) Practise 1 and 2 L4: What was life like for Pocahontas and the Powhatan people?
-(The Powhatan people) Explain/Explore, Targeted activity, Demonstrate understanding L5: Why did the colonists leave England and risk their lives in North America?
+Pupils should ask and How should we remember Pocahontas? answer questions, L1: How can we find out whether a story is real or imaginary?
+Spark, Explain/Explore 1 choosing and using L2: What historical evidence will you leave for for historians?
+(Making guesses) parts of stories and other L3: Do you know the life history of Pocahontas?
+(Pocahontas' life story) Practise 1 and 2 sources to show that they L4: What was life like for Pocahontas and the Powhatan people?
+(The Powhatan people) Explain/Explore, Targeted activity, Demonstrate know and understand key understanding features of events.
+L5: Why did the colonists leave England and risk their lives in North America?
 (Trade) The Great Fire of London L2: What were the problems with London in 1666?
 Explain/Explore L3: What happened and how do we know?
-(A timeline of the Great Fire of London, 1666) Explain/Explore 1, Practise 1, Practise 2 Travel and transport L1: How did the wheel begin to change lives?
+(A timeline of the Great Fire of London, 1666) Explain/Explore 1, Practise 2 23.
+What happened and how do we know: (A timeline of the Great File of London, 1000) Explain/Explore 1, Fractise 2 Travel and transport L1: How did the wheel begin to change lives?
 Explain/Explore 1 and 2 L2: How much has changed?
 (Transport 'firsts') Practise L3: Did everyone welcome the railways?
 (Timeline of the train) Explain/Explore 2 L4: How has the car developed and did everyone benefit?
 Explain/Explore 1 and 2